eisgroup/ui-render/repos/core/src/pages/eis/docs.md

 ## React Component

 A React component is a predefined component that the UI has available to display given data.
-It is configured by specifying the `view` along with other component attributes (example: `{view: "Table"}` will use Table as the React Component).
+It is configured by specifying the `view` along with other component attributes.
+For example: `{view: "Table"}` will use Table as the React Component.

-Please refer to [configuration](/docs/configuration) for available options to customise React Components, as well, as the [FAQ](/docs/faq) section.
+Please refer to [configuration](/docs/configuration) and [styles](/docs/styles) for available options to customise React Components, as well, as the [FAQ](/docs/faq) section.

 If you need a custom React component that does not yet exist in the [examples](/docs/examples), please submit a ticket to request new feature from the developer.